 This is the severe stage and the most painful one.
 Your cartilage is completely damaged and your joint is exhibiting an inflammatory response.

-Alongside weight management, you can utilize physical therapy, stretching, regular exercise, supportive devices like splints and braces, along with assistive devices like a cane.
+Along with weight management, you can utilize physical therapy, stretching, regular exercise, supportive devices like splints and braces, along with assistive devices like a cane.